 Curriculum Vitaes (CVs) are used almost exclusively for those in academics and with advanced degrees or in countries outside the United States.
 Occasionally, an admissions committee may require a CV; however, this is very rare.
 Resumes should be used for all other purposes in the United States.
-Please see the resume section on our website for more information regarding resumes.
+Please see our resume page for more information regarding resumes.

 Curriculum vitae means, literally, “the course of your life.”
 The vitae or CV denotes a scholarly demeanor, summarizes your academic/employment history and accomplishments and communicates familiarity with the workings of academia in a structured form.
 You will need to adapt this sample to your individual needs.